tubearchivist/tubearchivist/README.md

 - Follow the logs to monitor progress and errors: `docker-compose logs -f tubearchivist`.

 ## Backup and restore
 From the settings page you can backup your metadata into a zip file.
-The file will get stored at *cache/backup* and will contain the necessary files to restore the Elasticsearch index formated **nd-json** files as well a complete export of the index in a set of conventional **json** files.
+The file will get stored at *cache/backup* and will contain the necessary files to restore the Elasticsearch index formatted **nd-json** files as well a complete export of the index in a set of conventional **json** files.

 The restore functionality will expect the same zip file in *cache/backup* and will recreate the index from the snapshot.